 August 13, 2013

 WASHINGTON, Pa.
-(AP) — The full legal settlement in a dispute over natural gas drilling has been made public after two years.
+(AP) — The full legal settlement in a dispute over natural gas drilling, or fracking, has been made public after two years.

 The Pittsburgh Post-Gazette reports Monday that the settlement between Stephanie and Chris Hallowich and Range Resources, MarkWest Energy and Williams Gas/Laurel Mountain Midstream is now available.